History of the Jews in Italy: Middle Ages

+Italy, as most of Mediterranean Latin Christendom, offered a more hospitable environment to Jews than Northern Europe.
+They were less segragated from Christians and allowed some other professions except money lending.
+Mark R. Cohen attributes this to the continuity of Roman legal traditions, the survival of urban societies from Roman times of which Jews were an organic part and the lower degree of political unification.
+Especially the Jews of Rome enjoyed the special protection and connection to the papacy and was on occasion asked for guidance and assistance by other Jewish communities all over Europe.
+Throughout the Middle Ages, the Papal States were one of the few areas of medieval Europe from which Jews were never expelled.

-There were several expulsions, including a brief one from Bologna in 1172, and forced conversions: in Trani in 1380 there were four synagogues, transformed into churches at the time of Charles III of Naples, while 310 local Jews were forced to be baptized.
+Some explusions happened, however, in other parts of Italy, such as in Bologna in 1172, as well as forced conversions: in Trani in 1380 there were four synagogues, transformed into churches at the time of Charles III of Naples, while 310 local Jews were forced to be baptized.
 A nephew of Rabbi Nathan ben Jehiel acted as administrator of the property of Pope Alexander III, who showed his amicable feelings toward the Jews at the Lateran Council of 1179.
 He defeated the designs of hostile prelates who advocated anti-Jewish laws.
 Under Norman rule, the Jews of southern Italy and of Sicily enjoyed even greater freedom; they were considered the equals of Christians, and were permitted to follow any career.
 They also had jurisdiction over their own affairs.
 The canonical laws against the Jews were more frequently disregarded in Italy than in any other country or region.
 A later pope—either Nicholas IV (1288–1292) or Boniface VIII (1294–1303)—had a Jewish physician, Isaac ben Mordecai, nicknamed Maestro Gajo.